TezDevs/digital-hooligan/docs/attention-first-draft.md

 Most dashboards are built by asking:
 “What data do we have?”

-Real decisions are made by asking:
+Real decisions start with a different question:
 “What decision am I trying to make under pressure?”

 When dashboards optimize for completeness, they create a false sense of control.
-Everything is visible, so it feels safe.
+Everything is visible, so it *feels* safe.

 In practice, the opposite happens.

-More metrics lead to more context switching.
+More metrics mean more context switching.
-More context switching leads to slower decisions.
+More context switching means slower decisions.
 Slower decisions mean longer incidents, higher stress, and less trust in the system.